marconi-5ei/mcchat-server/README.md

 # Marconi Chat Server

-This is the server part of th project "Marconi Chat", which has to manage client connections and communications
+This is the server part of the project "Marconi Chat", which has to manage client connections and communications.

 ## Requirements